When your company is growing fast, you cannot afford to make bad hiring decisions. This especially applies when you are hiring salespeople.

-One way to do this is to analyze your top salesperson to determine the qualities he/she possesses.
-If you find a candidate who is similar to your top performer, there is a good chance he will also be able to sell at a high level.
+One way to do this is to analyze your top salesperson to determine the qualities they possess.
+If you find a candidate who is similar to your top performer, there is a good chance they will also be able to sell at a high level.

 Research has shown that you can actually pinpoint what makes these high-performing salespeople so successful: they all possess Drive.

 Sales Success Indicators

 Drive is made up of these 3 non-teachable traits: